About λi.s

 Odoo (known as Odoo Community Edition, formerly OpenERP / TinyERP), developed by the Belgium based Odoo S.A., is a free ERP program which is extendable through modules (apps).
 Over the years it grew in scope and usability.
 Today, apart from the core ERP features like: Accounting, Warehouse, Sales, Purchase, etc., it also has modules that add: CRM, Website publishing and eCommerce, Project Management and other features accessable through a web based user interface.
 Odoo is licensed under LGPLv3 which allows for both free and nonfree modules to coexist and be used together.
 Odoo’s extensibilty and permisive license created a diverse ecosystem with thousands of modules from different authors including a separate set of modules named Odoo Enterprise which are released by Odoo S.A under a proprietary license.
 One of the biggest contributors to the free and open-source Odoo ecosystem is the Odoo Community Association (OCA).
 It’s members and contributors collaboratevly work on projects that together with the Odoo Community Edition create a solid standalone information system and provide a quality base for developing other company specific modules.
 Some of the projects under the OCA are: Point of Sale (extensions), Management Information System reports, Accounting & financial tools, Connector framework, and many others.
 The OCA with its active community and high quality standards, plays a crucial part in keeping Odoo to be a viable free ERP alternative and therefore I am actively contributing to it as much as possible.

 I approach Odoo implementations by reusing what is available in the community first.
 This results in a more maintanable project since a large part of the code base will be shared and improved collaboratevly.
 I’ve been working with Odoo for quite a while (+5 years) and have acquired a feeling on what works best and what doesn’t.
 Even though I focus on using mostly Odoo because of its rich ecosystem, I am skilled with other technologies (languages / frameworks) and the Linux system and I know when to use another “tool” or combine it when it fits the purpose better then Odoo.
 I prefer to use an “agilish” approach and I try to create solutions that can be used in matter days or even hours.
 This is a result of regular communication where the real requirements are discovered by active participation of the users as early and as often as possible.
-I work on an hourly basis at a rate of 40 EUR/h and give estimates on the needed effort so that the client can control his budget.
+I work on an hourly basis and give estimates on the needed effort so that the client can control his budget.
 If you prefer to work in a different way, like fixed price, let me know and we will probably find a way to make that happen.

 Best Regards,